PingLiuPing/velox/velox/docs/configs.rst

      -
      - A custom credential provider, if specified, will be used to create the client in favor of other authentication mechanisms.
        The provider must be registered using "registerAWSCredentialsProvider" before it can be used.
+   * - hive.s3.part-upload-async
+     - bool
+     - false
+     - If true, enables asynchronous upload of parts for S3 multipart uploads.
+   * - hive.s3.part-upload-size
+     - integer
+     - 10485760
+     - Specifies the size (in bytes) of each part for S3 multipart uploads.
+   * - hive.s3.max-concurrent-upload-num
+     - integer
+     - 4
+     - Specifies the maximum number of concurrent uploads for S3 multipart uploads.
+   * - hive.s3.upload-threads
+     - integer
+     - 16
+     - Specifies the number of threads to use for S3 multipart uploads.

 Bucket Level Configuration
 """"""""""""""""""""""""""